tldr: we built a new state of the art people search.

 "company": "[Redacted Manufacturing Co]",

-}Crucially, we selected individuals who have verifiable public profiles but aren't famous enough for LLMs to know from pre-training.
-This ensures we're testing retrieval, not memorization.
+}We specifically selected individuals who have verifiable public profiles but aren't famous enough for LLMs to know from pre-training.
+This ensures we're testing retrieval vs memorization.

-We used Claude Opus 4.5 to generate a structured taxonomy:
+Here, Claude Opus 4.5 was used to generate a structured taxonomy:

 {